act-rules/act-rules.github.io/_rules/iframe-not-focusable-has-no-interactive-content-akn7bn.md

 ## Accessibility Support

-There are no major accessibility support issues known for this rule.
+There are No accessibility support issues known..

 ## Background